-- 1. Parents of students shall be informed on a regular basis by progress reports and/or report cards of the student absentee record.
+1. Parents of students shall be informed on a regular basis by progress reports and/or report cards of the student absentee record.
 Parents may also be notified through means such as parent notes, teacher notes in student planners and telephone calls.
 The school administration will notify parents when a student accumulates a total of eight (8) days of absences for elementary, middle and high school year- long classes or four (4) days for high school semester classes.
-The school administration shall also notify the school's Pupil Personnel Worker. - 2.
-An investigation shall be conducted by the appropriate school staff and/or referred to the Pupil Personnel Worker for any student whose total absences for illness exceed eight (8) days for elementary, middle and high school year long classes or four (4) days for high school semester classes.
-If the investigation reveals questionable absences (Code 03, 20, 21, 22), the parent will be required to subsequently furnish a doctor's certificate for absences.
-If this course of action becomes a requirement, any subsequent absence for illness without a doctor's certificate would be listed under the unlawful category.
-This procedure will remain in effect for the remainder of the school year. - 3.
-Unlawful absences Student absences will be specifically monitored for unlawful excuses (refer to D.2.a-c, Codes 20, 21, and 22).
-Parents will be notified when a student accumulates a total of three (3) unlawful absences for elementary, middle and high school year long classes or two (2) days of unlawful absences for high school semester classes.
-The school administration will also notify the School's Pupil Personnel Worker.
-Students will be referred to the Student Services Office for investigation and case management when the student accumulates four (4) unlawful absences for elementary, middle and high school year long classes or three (3) days of unlawful absences for high school semester classes.
-This referral will include documentation by the school administration of parent notification and a parent conference or other face-to-face parent contact (home visit, etc.), or documented attempts of these contacts. - 4.
-Each school's Student Services Team will regularly monitor those students whose absences, both lawful and unlawful, are affecting their learning and promotion to the next grade.
+The school administration shall also notify the school's Pupil Personnel Worker.

+4. Each school's Student Services Team will regularly monitor those students whose absences, both lawful and unlawful, are affecting their learning and promotion to the next grade.
 Interventions and strategies to address attendance concerns will be addressed and documented by the school and Student Services Team using tiered interventions of Response to Intervention (RTI).